My Abuse Story

 Bullying was never looked at as abuse though and still isn't, even though it is.

-In elementary school I was abused/bullied and pushed around by a few people, and I watched my brother get severely abused/bullied by others from a young age.
+In elementary school I was abused/bullied and pushed around by a few people, and I watched my brother get severely abused/bullied by others from a young age, far worse than I experienced.

 The worst part was that educators, parents, and adults around us were not there to nip it.
 They were part of the problem because they let it happen.